onzfonz/comp227/src/content/6/en/part6a.md

 }
 ```

-Functions that create actions are called [action creators](https://redux.js.org/advanced/async-actions#synchronous-action-creators).
+Functions that create these action objects are called [**action creators**](https://redux.js.org/advanced/async-actions#synchronous-action-creators).

-The `App` component does not have to know anything about the inner representation of the actions anymore, it just gets the right action by calling the creator function:
+The `App` component ***does not have to know anything about the inner representation of the actions anymore***, *it just gets the right action by calling the creator function*:

 ```js
 const App = () => {